25 Recommended Personality Questions

 20. Who is your role model?

-Understanding a person’s motives and priorities are essential to understanding who they are.
+Understanding a person’s motives and priorities is essential to understanding who they are.
 If framed as a close-ended question, potential answers include:

 21. What was the happiest period of your life?